huawenyu/Design-Patterns-in-C/README.md

 This will be a repository of
 * Implement the Design Patterns of **GoF**(Gang of Four) in C.
-* Provide script to auto generate Design Patterns into different code style: C, C++, Java, C#
+* Provide script to auto generate Design Patterns into different code style: C, C++, Java, C#, python-uml

 ## Quick Start: